teddyjfpender/awesome-snarkyjs-learnings/starter-contracts/3-counter-contract-recursion/README.md

 The project consists of two parts:

 - A ZkProgram (in `./ZkProgram/RecursiveAddition.ts`)
-  - It takes a `Struct` as a public input, called `RecursiveAdditionPublicInput` which has three properties `initialCounter`, `currentCounter`, and `totalInteractions`.
+  - It takes a `Struct` as a public input, called `RecursiveAdditionPublicInput` which has three properties `number`, `numberToAdd`, and `newState`.
 The `Struct` allows us to use more interesting data structures than only `Field` allows for!
-  - The `RecursiveAddOne` ZkProgram has a `baseCase` method that defines the starting program values and a `step` method that verifies the correctness of the previous state and constrains what new state can be created.
+  - The `RecursiveAdd` ZkProgram has a `init` method that defines the starting program values and a `add` method that verifies the correctness of the previous state and constrains what new state can be created.
+Note well that this recursive program has minimal constraints and anyone could use it!
+It is important to not only define what you constraints should allow for but also what they shouldn't allow for.

 - A ZkApp smart contract (in `./ZkApp/AddOneZkApp.ts`)
   - It maintains a `counter` state.